Box to box midfielders: football tactics explained

 Does the role still exist?

-So naturally there is less room for a balanced central midfielder, capable of doing everything quite well.
 There is also the factor of speed.
 Admittedly this is more of a specific issue to England, but with games in the Premier League played at lightning speed, the stamina levels required to consistently go box to box are punishing.

 Considering the Premier League and before it the old Division One gave birth to so many of the greats in this role, this perhaps explains why numbers in this position dwindled.
-Football teams dominated by technical ability and pace may not have room for an old school box to box midfielder.
+Football teams dominated by technical ability and pace may not have room for an old-school box to box midfielder.

 Jack has worked as a sports reporter full-time since 2021.
 He previously worked as the Chief Women’s Football Writer at the Mirror, covering the England Women’s national team and the Women’s Super League.
 Jack has reported on a number of major sporting events in recent years including the 2023 FIFA Women’s World Cup on the ground in Australia.
-When not writing about the game, he can often spotted playing at a pitch somewhere in the west London area.
+When not writing on football, he can often be spotted playing the game somewhere in west London.